nickryall/mobx-jsonapi/README.md

   // Alert error
 });

-// Conviencie method to set and save just attributes
-// Note: wait option set to false for optimistic update user.saveAttributes({
+// Conviencie method to set and save just attributes ( Note: 'wait' option set to false for optimistic update.
+This is available on all CRUD methods ) user.saveAttributes({
   title: 'Mr',
   firstName: 'Nicholas'